- as the

 - Choosing Firecrawl in onboarding or

-openclaw configure --section webenables the bundled Firecrawl plugin automatically. web_searchwith Firecrawl supportsqueryandcount.- For Firecrawl-specific controls like
+openclaw configure --section webenables the installed Firecrawl plugin automatically. - Pick Firecrawl Search (Free) in onboarding (or set

-Configure Firecrawl scrape + web_fetch fallback
+Configure Firecrawl web_fetch fallback

 Firecrawl plugin tools